jspecify/jspecify/docs/docs/spec.md

 > spec.
 For example, it does not state when tools must check that the
 > [subtyping] relation holds.
 >
-> We anticipate that tools will typically apply parts of this spec in the same
+> We anticipate that tools will typically apply each part of this spec in the same
-> cases that they (or `javac`) already apply the corresponding parts of the Java
+> cases that they (or `javac`) already apply the corresponding part of the Java
 > Language Specification.
 For example, if code contains the parameterized type
 > `List<@Nullable Foo>`, we anticipate that tools will check that `@Nullable
 > Foo` is a subtype of the bound of the type parameter of `List`.